Literature: The Wolf Chronicles

 Never allow a mixed-blood wolf to live.

-is a trilogy by Dorothy Hearst.
-So far the first two books, Promise of the Wolves
+is a trilogy by Dorothy Hearst, consisting of the books Promise of the Wolves

 14,000 years ago, the promise mentioned above is what the wolves of the Wide Valley believe.
 Many thousands of years before their time, however, wolves and humans formed a bond with each other, and this changed them.
 The Ancients nearly killed both species, until the wolves made the promise